This list of lucky New Year foods will start your year off in a tasty way that is meant to bring luck and opportunity to your New Year.

 the year must begin with something’s being added to the home before anything subtracts from it.

 After all, we want the coming year to be one of moving forward to all good things don’t we?

 If you love to read about good luck superstitions, this Kindle book might interest you.
-It is called Get Lucky by Liz Yetter and is available from our affiliate Amazon. (affiliate link)
+It is called Get Lucky by Liz Yetter and is available from Amazon. (affiliate link)

 Do you have other lucky new year foods that you try to eat on New Year’s day?
 What are they?